-- 87. Government departments have announced some, but not all, capital grants for 2016/17 and even fewer for 2017/18 in the Provisional Settlement.
-Government departments commonly announce additional grants during the financial year, so the Council includes a forecast for these. £34m of the £114m capital grants funding the 2016/17 programme remain to be announced. - 88.
+87. Government departments have announced some, but not all, capital grants for 2016/17 and even fewer for 2017/18 in the Provisional Settlement.
+Government

+- departments commonly announce additional grants during the financial year, so the Council includes a forecast for these. £34m of the £114m capital grants funding the 2016/17 programme remain to be announced, as shown in table 12 below - 88.
 Central Government provides capital grants to local authorities in two categories: ring fenced grants paid to local authorities for specific projects or to achieve an agreed outcome; and non ring fenced grants, which although awarded for a general purpose, can be used to fund local priorities.
-This is often referred to as the single capital pot.

-89. Table 11 shows those grants for 2016/17 announced in the Provisional Settlement and those the Council still expects.
+This is often referred to as the single capital pot. - 89.
+Table 12 shows those grants for 2016/17 announced in the Provisional Settlement and those the Council still expects.

-Table 11: Government capital grants 2016/17
+Table 12: Government capital grants 2016/17